prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-16-leadership-edge-honest-conversations.md

 **Know (Self-Awareness):** Identify your emotional triggers.
 Notice how your body, thoughts, or tone change when you’re stressed, frustrated, or defensive.
 Awareness is the first step.

-> [!NOTE]
-> Practical tip for self-reflection
+*Practical tip for self-reflection*

->
-> Set aside 10 - 15 minutes at the end of the day or after a challenging situation.
-Write down:
+*Set aside 10 - 15 minutes at the end of the day or after a challenging situation.
+Write down:*
->    - What triggered a strong emotional reaction?
+   *- What triggered a strong emotional reaction?*
->    - How did you respond?
+   *- How did you respond?*
->    - What could you do differently next time?
+   *- What could you do differently next time?*

 Over time, patterns will emerge.
 You’ll start recognizing your triggers early, anticipate your reactions, and develop strategies to handle them more effectively.
 This small daily habit can significantly improve your emotional awareness and control.